K-patel123/Giftcardextension/README.md

 * Composer 2.6.3 or higher

 # Installation :
-Unzip the respective extension zip and then merge "packages" folder into project root directory
+Unzip the respective extension zip and then merge extracted folder in the packages/Webkul folder

 * Goto config/app.php file and add following line under 'providers'